-- 230 Most of the model diagnostics presented in the article are based on the model data at 0.1° resolution, except for the ash location scores compared to the VACOS observations, which are calculated in a smaller domain at 0.2° resolution as shown in Fig. 3.
-Mean values are computed to pass on the model 0.1°-resolution data to the 0.2°-resolution grid.
+Most of the model diagnostics presented in the article are based on the model data at 0.1° resolution, except for the ash location scores compared to the VACOS observations, which are calculated in a smaller domain shown in Fig. 3 at 0.2° resolution.
+Mean values are computed to pass the model 0.1° -resolution data to the 0.2° -resolution grid.
 For the 3 km-resolved VACOS data, a 0.2° grid cell is considered contaminated at instant H, if a 50 % fraction of VACOS pixels inside the 0.2° grid box at H-15 min, H, and H+15 min are above 0.2 g m-2.
-This choice has been made after some tests of different thresholds and time slots.
+This choice has been done after some tests of different thresholds and rules.
 It allows the detection of ash plumes (Fig. 3) while limiting noise and false alarms.
-Ash retrieval, however, is limited to - Figure 3 shows ash column load derived with the VACOS algorithm on several days.
-Ash load varies between 0.2 g m-2 and 2 g m-2.
-Significant amounts of ash are found close to the British north-west coast and above Scotland on 14 and 16 May, which is in good agreement with Prata and Prata (2012), who also used SEVIRI data to derive Eyjafjallajökull volcanic - ash concentrations.
+Ash retrieval, however, is limited in the presence of clouds.

+Figure 3 shows ash column load derived with the VACOS algorithm on several days.
+Ash load varies between 0.2 g m-2 and 2 g m-2, with highest values close to the volcano.
+Significant amounts of ash are found close to the British north-west coast and above Scotland on 14 and 16 May, which is in good agreement with Prata and Prata (2012), who also used SEVIRI data to derive Eyjafjallajökull volcanic ash concentrations.
 The distribution of ash load obtained by Prata and Prata (2012) peaks at 3 g m-2, while the VACOS ash load peaks between 1 and 2 g m-2.
 Comparisons between VACOS data and ash column mass loadings derived by Francis et al. (2012) on 17 May also reveal a rather good agreement, with around 1 g m-2 east of England.
 Over all dates considered, VACOS ash load is within the range of values found in the literature.